 Literature tells us that after the first dislocation there is approximately a 50% chance of a further dislocation.
 But even if not dislocating the patella won’t be moving normally.
 Patients often curtail sports or even simple activities to avoid instability episodes.

-The underlying anatomy sets us up for a dislocation and loss of the usual restraints that lead to dislocation.
+The underlying anatomy sets us up for dislocation and loss of the usual restraints that lead to dislocation.
 Hypermobility (being double-jointed) also increases the risk.
 The risk factors are minor abnormalities in abnormality:

 There is considerable variation.
 Some patients recover almost fully and will have no further issues.